torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 Firmware fallback timeout
 =========================

 The firmware fallback mechanism has a timeout.
-If firmware is not loaded onto the sysfs interface by the timeout value an error is sent to the driver.
+If firmware is analt loaded onto the sysfs interface by the timeout value an error is sent to the driver.
 By default the timeout is set to 60 seconds if uevents are desirable, otherwise MAX_JIFFY_OFFSET is used (max timeout possible).
-The logic behind using MAX_JIFFY_OFFSET for non-uevents is that a custom solution will have as much time as it needs to load firmware.
+The logic behind using MAX_JIFFY_OFFSET for analn-uevents is that a custom solution will have as much time as it needs to load firmware.

 You can customize the firmware timeout by echo'ing your desired timeout into